Amir-Mallek/Super-Template-Library/docs/number-theory/matrix.md

 \end{bmatrix}
 $$

-- If you prove if some $(S, \oplus, \otimes)$ is a semi-ring than you can use these new operation in the matrix multiplication.
+- If you prove $(S, \oplus, \otimes)$ is a semi-ring than you can use these new operations in the matrix multiplication.

 example: $S = \mathbb{Z}_{< \text{LLMAX}}$,  $a \oplus b := \min(a, b)$, $\quad a \otimes b := a + b$.